5 Perfect Cheese Pairings for German Beers

 Cabot Seriously Sharp Cheddar

 At the very least, seek out a block of Cabot Seriously Sharp, which combines savory, tangy, and sweet notes to make a great partner for malt-forward beers.
-And it doesn’t hurt that it’s very budget-friendly.
+It’s available to purchase from Amazon.

 4. Goudas

-While my ideal Gouda for pairing with malt-forward beer would be aged for at least a year – or two – even a variety that’s on the softer side has the richness of texture and flavor development that allows it to to play nice with an Oktoberfest.
+While my ideal Gouda for pairing with malt-forward beer would be aged for at least a year – or two – even a variety that’s on the younger, softer side has the richness of texture and flavor development that allows it to pair nicely with an Oktoberfest.

 Beemster X.O.
 26-Month Extra Aged Gouda